WebAssembly/spec/md-proto/WebAssembly.md

 | `i64.trunc_s/f32` | `(f32) : (i64)`       | [F], [S] | 0xa2
 | `i64.trunc_s/f64` | `(f64) : (i64)`       | [F], [S] | 0xa3

-The `trunc_u` instruction returns the value of its operand, interpreted as a signed value, rounded toward zero to the nearest integer.
+The `trunc_s` instruction returns the value of its operand rounded toward zero to the nearest integer that can be represented as signed in the result type.

 **Trap:** Invalid Conversion, when a floating-point Invalid condition occurs, due to the operand being outside the range that can be converted (including NaN